 The Sport Management Ph.D. specialization at the Louisiana State University is offered by the School of Kinesiology as a degree program which focuses on developing a variety of academic skills to help students become successful in academic and/or scholarly endeavors.
-Students accepted to the Ph.D. program will receive training toward careers in academia or professional positions of similar or related career fields.
+Students accepted into the Ph.D. program will receive training toward careers in academia or professional positions of similar or related career fields.
 Specifically, students will be provided the opportunity to receive and demonstrate critical thinking and research skills through an interdisciplinary approach which centers on the student’s research interests and career ambitions.
 Building on a foundation of sport management courses, independent studies, and mentoring opportunities with the program’s faculty members, students will, through elective coursework (i.e., cognate area) explore a wide variety of management issues related to the field of sport.
-Such interests may include areas related to history, organizational behavior and theory, finance, law, facility management, and social issues to name a few.
+Such interests may include areas related to Organizational Behavior and Theory, Facility Management, Law and Legal Applications, Finance and Accounting, Economics, History, and social issues to name a few.
 Finally, unique among graduate programs, LSU offers real opportunities to teach lecture courses in our undergraduate Sport Administration program to help prepare Ph.D. students and candidates for careers in academia.
 Courses available for doctoral students and candidates at LSU include the basic core of most undergraduate and graduate curriculums (e.g., marketing and promotions, law and ethics, finance, introduction to sport industry, social issues, etc.).
 Overall, the Ph.D. opportunity at LSU allows students the flexibility to carve their niche within the sport industry to better serve the interest of the academy and their own natural curiosity.

-Students will be evaluated on these five areas regarding their application package: 1) Cumulative Grade Point Average (G.P.A.); 2) GRE and/or GMAT score; 3) 3 Letters of Recommendations; 4) Letter of Intent/Interest; and 5) Resume.
+Students must submit an application to the Graduate School.
+Students will be evaluated on these six areas regarding their application package: 1) Cumulative Undergraduate Grade Point Average (G.P.A.); 2) GRE and/or GMAT score; 3) 3 Letters of Recommendation; 4) Letter of Intent/Interest; 5) Research Statement; and 6) Resume.

 Ph.D. applicants should contact the faculty members before applying to understand the current research interests of the faculty and to communicate their own potential area of interest.